Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Depth of a representation

 We can move the $f_{i_k}$ to the right till we get:

-We use the identity $f_{i_k} f_{i_{k}-1} f_{i_k} = \frac{1}{v+v^{-1}}(f_{i_k}^2 f_{i_k - 1} + f_{i_k -1} f_{i_k}^2)$ to get a sum involving two terms.
-In the first sum, we can move the $f_{i_k}^2$ to the left, till we have moved it to the left of $l$ to get:
+We use the identity $(v+v^{-1})f_{i_k} f_{i_{k}-1} f_{i_k} =f_{i_k}^2 f_{i_k - 1} + f_{i_k -1} f_{i_k}^2$ to get a sum involving two terms.
+In the first sum, we can move the $f_{i_k}^2$ to the left, till we have moved it to the left of $\ell$ to get:

-Then, we can move the $\ell f_1 f_2\cdots f_{i_{k}-1}$ to the right past all the other $f_j$'s and act on $y$ to get zero as $y$ has depth at least $r$.
+Then, we can move the $\ell f_1 f_2\cdots f_{i_{k}-1}$ to the right past all the other $f_j$'s and act on $x$ to get zero as $x$ has depth $r$.
 So, the only term that survives is the latter term, which is of the form:

-Next, we repeat the same procedure by bringing $f_{i_{k-1}}$, which is the element to the left of $\ell$, to its right, as we did with $f_{i_k}$.
+Next, we repeat the same procedure by bringing $f_{i_{k-1}}$, which is the element to the left of $\ell$, to its right, exactly as we did with $f_{i_k}$.
 We similarly use the Serre relation as above, and the only term that survives is the one of the form:

-Thus, we can bring each of the $f_{i_j}$'s to the right of $l$ and the only term that survives is the one where the $f_{i_j}$ to the right of $\ell$ gets replaced by $f_{i_j}^2$ for all $j$.
-The only case where this might not be clear is when $i_1=1$, because then $f_{i_1}$ doesn't commute with $\ell$.
+Thus, we can bring each of the $f_{i_j}$'s to the right of $\ell$ and the only term that survives is the one where the $f_{i_j}$ to the right of $\ell$ gets replaced by $f_{i_j}^2$ for all $j$.
+The only case where this is not immediately clear is when $i_1=1$, because then $f_{i_1}$ doesn't commute with $\ell$.
 In that case, we have an expression of the form:

-We then use the identity $f_1 \ell f_1 = \frac{1}{v+v^{-1}}(v^{-1}\ell f_1^2 + vf_1^2 \ell)$.
-In the latter term, we can move the $\ell$ past all the $f_j$'s on its right to have it act on $y$, which gives zero.
+We then use the identity $(v+v^{-1})f_1 \ell f_1 = v^{-1}\ell f_1^2 + vf_1^2 \ell$.
+In the latter term, we can move the $\ell$ past all the $f_j$'s on its right to have it act on $x$, which gives zero.
 Hence, the only term that can survive is the one involving $\ell f_1^2$.
 Thus, we get an expression of the form: